Cylance Smart Antivirus Review: Quick Expert Summary

 Yes.
 Even though Cylance’s real-time protection works without an internet connection, Cylance runs via a web-based dashboard that does require an internet connection to be accessed.
 Cylance doesn’t offer a desktop interface at the moment.
 You need to use the web interface to adjust Cylance’s settings, remove files from quarantine, and perform any other operations.

 What is the best Cylance plan for me?

+Cylance Smart Antivirus offers only 1 plan for either 1, 5, or 10 devices.
 The 1-device plan is enough for single users looking to protect their PC.
 The 5-device and 10-device plans are suitable for families and small business teams.